-A prospective observational study found a positive association between maternal plasma choline levels at 16 weeks gestation and infant neurodevelopment scores (as assessed by the Bayley Scales of Infant Development-III) at 18 months of age.
-193 In an observational study that assessed the longer-term impacts of early choline exposure, maternal intake of choline was linked to cognitive abilities in children 7 years later.
-Seven year old children whose mothers had consumed approximately twice the daily recommended adequate intake (AI) of choline (930 mg/day vs. pregnancy AI of 450 mg/day) during the third trimester of pregnancy performed better on a task that required sustained attention compared to children whose mothers consumed the AI of choline.
-These findings are congruent with another study that found positive associations between early pregnancy choline intake and visual memory at 7 years of age.
-Higher second trimester choline intake - and intake that was near the AI for pregnancy (406 mg/ day vs. 253 mg/day) - was associated with modestly better visual memory at age 7 years, Choline and Female Fertility Very little is known about the relationship between choline intake or supplementation and female fertility outcomes.
-Given that choline plays a key role in reducing the risk of NTDs, which are a common cause of early fetal demise, it is likely that choline has an impact on fertility.
-PCOS is a metabolic disorder that reduces female fertility.
-Plasma and follicular fluid choline levels are lower in women with PCOS compared to healthy women, suggesting choline may play a role in ovarian function.187-189 Animal studies suggest that the addition of choline improves ovarian function, but human trials are needed. compared to intake that was approximately 50% of the pregnancy Al for choline.
-Collectively, these findings illustrate the potential neuroprotective effects of optimizing choline intake during pregnancy, but more studies are needed.
+Studies have also evaluated maternal choline status and infant cognitive outcomes.
+A prospective observational study found a positive association between maternal plasma choline levels at 16 weeks gestation and infant neurodevelopment scores (as assessed by the Bayley Scales of Infant Development-III) at 18 months of age.193 In an observational study that assessed the longer-term impacts of early choline exposure, maternal intake of choline was linked to cognitive abilities in children 7 years later.
+Seven year old children whose mothers had consumed approximately twice the daily recommended adequate intake (AI) of choline (930 mg/day vs. pregnancy AI of 450 mg/day) during the third trimester of pregnancy performed better on a task that required sustained attention compared to children whose mothers consumed the AI of choline.194 These findings are congruent with another study that found positive associations between early pregnancy choline intake and visual memory at 7 years of age.
+Higher second trimester choline intake - and intake that was near the AI for pregnancy (406 mg/day vs. 253 mg/day) - was associated with modestly better visual memory at age 7 years, compared to intake that was approximately 50% of the pregnancy AI for choline.195 Collectively, these findings illustrate the potential neuroprotective effects of optimizing choline intake during pregnancy, but more studies are needed.